nkdAgility/NKDAgility.com/site/content/resources/blog/2007/2007-04-30-tfs-eventhandler-msmq-refactor/index.md

 resourceType: blog
 slug: tfs-eventhandler-msmq-refactor
 aliases:
   - /blog/tfs-eventhandler-msmq-refactor
 tags:
   - tfs-event-handler
   - wit
-coverImage: nakedalm-logo-128-link-1-1.png
+preview: nakedalm-logo-128-link-1-1.png
 ---

 I am half way through the MSMQ Refactor of my [TFS Event Handler](http://www.codeplex.com/TFSEventHandler) project and thing are starting to come together.
 I have changed it so that instead of one big solution I will have three smaller ones.
 This will allow me to cross reference the different services.